 Turn your heat down to the low setting.
 You want the rice to absorb the broth very slowly so that it releases its starch and becomes creamy.

 Once the first addition of broth is absorbed, add another half cup of broth and stir until that has been absorbed as well.
-Keep repeating the process of adding the broth a half cup at a time until it is absorbed while stirring almost constantly.
+Keep repeating the process of adding the broth a half cup at a time until it is absorbed while stirring almost constantly at a gentle simmer.

-It is going to take just about 18 minutes for the broth to be absorbed and the risotto to be finished.
+It is going to take just about 18 minutes for the broth to be absorbed and the risotto to be finished to al dente.

 When the timer goes off at 13 minutes, add the shrimp to the preheated oven.
 Roast for 5 minutes.
 They should be firm and cooked through at this point.